Citaeth/SandBox/README.md

 # SandBox
-Various Littles projects and codes to discover new languages or doing littles exercices.
+Various Littles projects and tools.
+Also place for codes to discover new languages or doing exercices.